Fall, Spring, Academic Year

 German language proficiency, 2.8 GPA.

-Students pay regular resident or non-resident tuition and fees to the University of Iowa plus a study abroad administrative fee (currently $400) and an exchange student activity fee (currently $25).
+Students pay regular resident or non-resident tuition and fees to the University of Iowa plus a study abroad administrative fee.
 Students are responsible for transportation and their own personal living costs in Dortmund.

 Schedule an appointment with the Dortmund Exchange program coordinator to review the application process.